microsoft/AzureML-BERT/README.md

 This notebook contains an end-to-end walkthrough of using [Azure Machine Learning Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/) to finetune [BERT model](https://github.com/google-research/bert).

-Please follow notebooks for steps
+We provide two set of notebooks: one for PyTorch, and another one for TensorFlow.
+Please follow the notebooks below for more information:
 - [Pytorch-pretrained-BERT-AzureML](PyTorch)
 - [Tensorflow-BERT-AzureML](TensorFlow)